Table of Contents

 - The 9am Rule: We generally recommend taking your blood sample around 9am.
 This is because TSH levels follow a circadian rhythm and tend to be at their peak in the early morning.
 Consistency in timing is key if you are tracking your results over time.

 - Medication and Supplements: If you are already taking thyroid medication (like Levothyroxine), discuss with your GP whether you should take your dose before or after the test.
-Additionally, some supplements like Biotin can interfere with laboratory assays; it is often advised to avoid high-dose Biotin for 48–72 hours before testing.
+For many, it is standard to wait until after the blood draw to take your daily dose to avoid a temporary "spike" in T4 levels on the report.

 -